 • Have job security being sure your position can’t be outsourced.

-• Be your own boss and own your own profitable business.
+• Work as your own boss and own your own prosperous business.

-How to Become an HVAC Technician
+What to Do to Become a Professional HVAC Technician

-Career Explorer noted that technicians who have expertise with tablets, electronics and troubleshooting will be in large demand as equipment evolves.
+Career Explorer says that technicians who have expertise with tablets, electronics and troubleshooting will be in big demand as equipment updates.

-Another perk of working in HVAC is little to no instructional debt.
+Another perk of working in HVAC is little to no educational debt.

-A Day in the Life of an HVAC Technician
+A Typical Day of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Average Salary for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

 HVAC manager, $72,515 average salary